true-grue/raddsl/README.md

 It consists of two combinator-based libraries (embedded DSLs) written in Python:

 1. *parse.py* for lexical and syntax analysis.
-1. *rewrite.py* for strategic term rewriting.
+1. *rewrite.py* for strategic term rewriting (AST transformations, code generation).

 raddsl is inspired by: